 - 125 g redcurrants

 Pre-heat the oven to 180°C (fan)/200°C/gas mark 6.
 Place 12 muffin cases* in a non-stick muffin tin.

-Mix the flour, baking powder and sugar together in a large bowl.
-Use a fork to separate the sugar if it's a bit lumpy.
+Mix 175g self raising flour, 1 tsp baking powder and 125g light brown sugar together in a large bowl.
+Use a fork or your fingertips to separate the sugar if it's a bit lumpy.

-Spoon the mixture into the muffin cases, sprinkle a little sugar over the top (optional) and bake for 20 minutes in the pre-heated oven until well risen and firm to the touch.
+Spoon the mixture into the muffin cases, filling each one halfway.
+Sprinkle a little sugar over the top (optional) and bake for 20 minutes in the pre-heated oven until well risen and firm to the touch.